Arrowsmith School: History

-The school eventually moved to its present location, a converted house on St. Clair Avenue in the Forest Hill neighborhood of Toronto.
-Barbara Arrowsmith Young remains its Director and owner as she does of a second, smaller branch in Peterborough, Ontario which opened in 2005.
-Both branches saw increasing numbers of students from outside Canada following Arrowsmith Young's 2012 speaking tour to New Zealand, Australia, and the United Kingdom to promote her book The Woman Who Changed Her Brain.
-In October 2012, international students made up about a third of the student population of the Peterborough branch (seven from Australia, one student from the United Arab Emirates, and one from the United States).
+The Toronto school eventually moved to its present location, a converted house on St. Clair Avenue W in the Forest Hill neighborhood of Toronto.
+Barbara Arrowsmith Young remains its director.

-In 2005 Howard Eaton opened the Eaton Arrowsmith School in Vancouver which is modelled on the Arrowsmith School in Toronto.
-The Eaton Arrowmith School subsequently established further branches in British Columbia at Victoria in 2009 and White Rock in 2012.
-Eaton then established a branch in the United States at Redmond, Washington, the Eaton Arrowsmith Academy, which opened in September 2014.
-Eaton is the owner and Director of all four Eaton Arrowsmith schools.

 Curriculum and tuition fees

 Full-time day students, who form the core of the Toronto school's student body, follow a curriculum which devotes two periods of the school day to mathematics and English, the only two academic subjects taught at the school.
 The remainder of their time (six periods per day) is taken up with carrying out the cognitive remediation exercises known as the Arrowsmith Program.

-The school had 75 students (in Grades 1 to 12) enrolled in the full-time day program in 2009.
 It also runs part-time programs for both children and adults.
-The school's annual tuition fees for full-time day students is $30,000.
+The school's annual tuition fees for full-time day students are $30,000.

 Arrowsmith Program

-The Arrowsmith Program (a registered trademark) refers to the Arrowsmith School's methodology which is also available under license to students in some public and private schools in Canada, the United States, Australia and New Zealand.
-Collectively more than 65 schools in these four countries use the program.
-According to the Arrowsmith School's official website, the program can be used by children and adults with learning disabilities such as dyslexia, dyscalculia and dysgraphia who have at least average intelligence, but it is not suitable for people who have an autism spectrum disorder or an acquired brain injury.
+The Arrowsmith Program (a registered trademark) refers to the methodology used at Arrowsmith School which is also available under license to students in several public and private schools in and learning centres in multiple countries.
+According to the Arrowsmith official website, the program can be used by children and adults with a range of specific learning disabilities, such as dyslexia, dyscalculia, dysgraphia, executive function, auditory processing disorder, working memory, and non-verbal thinking, as well as mainstream students, to enhance performance.